 The God of Refugees

-Maybe you aren’t running from a tyrant this Christmas, but maybe you need shelter for your own reasons:
+This Christmas, maybe you’re not running from a tyrant, but maybe you’re seeking shelter for your own reasons:

 Maybe you’re watching a loved one battle a relentless illness.